You are here

 How long are your IELTS test results valid?

 Your Test Report Form (TRF) is valid for 2 years.
-You will be given ONE copy only, and it cannot be replaced.
-We can send up to five additional copies on your behalf to other institutions or organisations—you will need fill out the Application for the issue of additional TRFs form.
+We can send up to five additional copies on your behalf to other institutions or organisations—you will need to fill out the Application for the issue of additional TRFs form.
 Test Report Forms for tests taken more than 2 years ago cannot be re-issued.

 Requests for remarking tests

 If you would like your IELTS test to be marked again, you need to fill out an Enquiry on results form and submit it within 6 weeks of your test date.
 Your result will normally be available in 2 to 21 days, depending on several factors including the number of sections requested for re-mark.
 If you have not received a response after 28 days, please contact us.

 - Make sure you know how to get to the location of the test centre.
 Give yourself enough travel time, so you arrive relaxed and on time.